Getting started

 Create a Reservation

-In order to guarentee access to an edge device, you can reserve it.
-Alternatively, you can create a container on demand, provided there are available devices at the time of creation.
+To get access to an edge device, you can reserve it.
 Here, we provide instructions for using reservations, which can be skipped if a reservation is not needed.
-We include instructions for using either the dashboard interface, or with the CLI.
+We include instructions for using either the dashboard interface or CLI.

 Create a Reservation Using the Dashboard